enzoblindow/aml-quora-siamese-lstm/README.md

 # Siamese Network Question Pair Classifier
-This classifier was built to compete in the Applied Machine Learning course UvA 2017 Kaggle Project: Identifying Quora Question Pairs
+This classifier was built to compete in the Applied Machine Learning course UvA 2017 Kaggle Project: Identifying Quora Question Pairs, which was used to achieve the 2nd rank in the course internal leaderboard.

 * [Usage](https://github.com/enzoblindow/aml-kaggle#usage)
 * [Requirements](https://github.com/enzoblindow/aml-kaggle#requirements)